Education Major Requirements

 Academic or teaching minors

-German, history, chemistry, Spanish, speech communication, physics, French, mathematics, English, biology, computer science (students minoring in modern foreign languages must complete an international immersion experience in their target language in order to be licensed).
+German, history, chemistry, Spanish, speech communication, physics, French, mathematics, English, biology, computer science, theater (students minoring in modern foreign languages must complete an international immersion experience in their target language in order to be licensed).

 Language arts, broadfield science, broadfield social studies, mathematics education, English as a Second Language (ESL).